aufziehvogel/ansible-roles/pidar-nginx/README.md

 - `pidar_name`: A name for the instance which will be used for filenames on the filesystem
+- `pidar_repo_url`: URL of the repo from which PiDAR should be fetched during installation
 - `pidar_user`: The user which should run pidar
 - `pidar_group`: The group which should run pidar
 - `pidar_nginx_port`: The non-SSL port to which nginx should listen